You can override the virtual function CXllApp::DisplayException() to change the exception-handling behavior of all functions in the add-in.

 #ERROR: [message]

-The code below changes the format to #VALUE! [message]
+The code below changes the format to #VALUE! [message].

-void CTutorial1App::DisplayException(CXlOper& xloResult, const CXlRuntimeException& ex) { CString fullMessage; fullMessage.Format("#VALUE! %s", ex.what()); xloResult = fullMessage; }
+CopyC++void CTutorial1App::DisplayException(CXlOper& xloResult, const CXlRuntimeException& ex) { CString fullMessage; fullMessage.Format("#VALUE! %s", ex.what()); xloResult = fullMessage; }